GlicioOliveiraJr/GlicioOliveiraJr/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Pariceiro do Contador, Omie Expirence and Fortes Tenoologia.
+- 🔭 I’m currently working on Pariceiro do Contador, Omie Expirence and Fortes Tenologia.
 - 🧑‍💻 I'm currently developing in Python.
 - 💬 Ask me about Automation.